 Ann Brown, Himalayan Source Partner and Saltability Founder

 With almost 20 years of experience in nearly every aspect of the resort spa business, Ann Brown is an industry veteran whose expertise extends from licensed cosmetologist, esthetician, nail technician and massage therapist to accomplished spa director and business manager.
 In 2014, she founded Saltability to answer the need for a better treatment in the spa industry and conceived a line of Himalayan salt products that benefit clients as well as their therapists.
 By keeping products and services chemical free and eco-friendly, Saltability offers multiple therapeutic benefits in a single treatment, helping client and practitioner alike.
 Today, Saltability is a spa industry partner that provides quality Himalayan salt stone treatments and products for resort, day, medical and destination spas.
-Serving three years on the board of directors for the International Spa Association and five years on the education committee for the ISPA organization, Brown is trained in all facets of the spa industry and is a founding member of the American Spa Therapy Education and Certification Council, which educates some of the country’s top spas.
-She earned a bachelor’s degree in business management from the University of Florida and contributed to the development of ISPA’s Hiring and Training Guide, in addition to helping co-author two textbooks used for spa management degrees at major universities.
+Serving three years on the board of directors for the International Spa Association and five years on the education committee for the ISPA organization, Brown is a founding member of the American Spa Therapy Education and Certification Council, which educates some of the country’s top spas.
+She has been a World Spa & Wellness Awards judge since 2010, and she serves as vice chair of the Global Wellness Salt & Halotherapy Initiative.
+In addition, she is involved in the Global Wellness Institute Mentorship Program, and she contributed to the development of ISPA’s Hiring and Training Guide and helped co-author two textbooks used for spa management degrees at major universities.
 She has presented on spa management and modalities at ISPA’s annual conference, the American Massage Therapy Association conference, IECSC and more and has served her community as a board member of several nonprofits.

 Stewart Griffith, Himalayan Source Partner and Touch America President For more than 35 years, Stewart Griffith has been developing and manufacturing innovative spa and salon equipment solutions through his company, TouchAmerica.
 When Robin Zill, a new massage therapist, needed a portable massage table, Griffith built her one.
 This led to the two of them not just creating a family together, but also a family company that manufactures a complete line of quality wellness equipment and furniture.